BryceHuston/Email-App/README.md

 # Email-App
-Basic Java project demonstrating creating email account for new hires The application will do the following:
+Basic Java project demonstrating how to create email accounts for new hires

+The application will do the following:
 - Generate an email with the following syntax: firstname.lastname@department.company.com
 - Determine the department (sales, development, accounting) if none leave blank